alyssabedard/mpv2anki/README.md

 More detailed documentation is **coming soon** and will be available in the `docs` folder, including:

-### For non-technical and technical users
-_Feel free to reach out on Discord if you need any help._
-1. [ ] Complete installation guide
-2. [ ] Configuration options
-3. [ ] Troubleshooting common issues
+_Questions or need help?
+Open a Discussion in this repository.

-Feel free to contribute.
+Feel free to contribute._

 ### Notes for now:
 - The current note type configurations can be found in `scripts/mpv2anki/modules/ankiconnect.lua`